|

 Jon Shear's Urbania.

-In that film, Dan Futterman, after losing his partner, has a bit of a
+In that film, Dan Futterman is having a bit of a meltdown after losing

 the film is brilliant but I am wondering now how it would play in another